Erysimum collinum

 Erysimum collinum is a plant species in the family Brassicaceae.
-It is a member of the genus Erysimum, which includes between 150 and 350 species in the Northern Hemisphere.
+It is one of between 150 and 350 species of Erysimum in the Northern Hemisphere.

 Morphology

 Erysimum collinum is a biennial species.
-Plants are typically branching at the base, with 1-7 stems at the time of flowering.
+Plants are typically branching at the base, with 1–7 stems at the time of flowering.
 Leaves (length 14–50 mm, width 2–11 mm) are covered in hairs and are narrower at the base.
 Flowers are yellow with glabrous petals 6–11 mm long and 2–4 mm wide.
 There are 30-60 flowers in the main raceme.
 Seed pods are 56–95 mm long, 1.3–2 mm wide, square with non-obvious edges, and aligned parallel to the flower stalk.
-Flower stalks are rounded and 500 – 820 mm tall at the time of seed set.
+Flower stalks are rounded and 500–820 mm tall at the time of seed set.

 Occurrence

 Erysimum collinum is native to southeastern Russia, Armenia, Turkey, Georgia, Azerbaijan, Iraq, and Iran, where it grows at altitudes from 700 to 1390 m.
 Habitats where E. collinum is found include cultivated fields, river banks, and rocky areas.